-Restraining Orders in San Leandro
+Why are Restraining Orders Filed in San Leandro?

 Restraining orders are court orders meant to protect persons from physical or sexual abuse, harassment, stalking, and threats.
 In some cases, restraining orders protect not only the complaining party but also other family or household members.
 A restraining order lawyer in San Leandro may able to advise individuals about their specific rights and responsibilities when they are subject to these orders.

 There are several provisions often contained in restraining orders.
 First, a restraining order prohibits individuals from engaging in specific conduct, such as harassing, abusing, or contacting others.
 Next, stay-away provisions in restraining orders ban individuals from being within so many yards of the protected persons, as well as from their homes, workplaces, schools, vehicles, childcare facilities for their children, and other essential locations.